-The 2019 Comparison of Tools for the Analysis of Quantitative Formal Models (QComp 2019) is part of the TACAS 2019 Toolympics.
+The 2019 Comparison of Tools for the Analysis of Quantitative Formal Models (QComp 2019) was part of the TACAS 2019 TOOLympics.
 It is the first friendly competition among verification and analysis tools for quantitative formal models.
-Based on a curated subset of benchmarks from the Quantitative Verification Benchmark Set, QComp will compare the performance, versatility, and usability of the participating tools.
+Based on a curated subset of benchmarks from the Quantitative Verification Benchmark Set, QComp compares the performance, versatility, and usability of the participating tools.

 The results of QComp 2019 are published in

 Ernst Moritz Hahn, Arnd Hartmanns, Christian Hensel, Michaela Klauck, Joachim Klein, Jan Křetínský, David Parker, Tim Quatmann, Enno Ruijters, and Marcel Steinmetz: The 2019 Comparison of Tools for the Analysis of Quantitative Formal Models.
 Proceedings of the 24th International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS 2019).
 Lecture Notes in Computer Science, vol. 11429, Springer, 2019.

 The complete data of the performance evaluation is available via the interactive results table.
 The tools and scripts used in the performance evaluation as well as the generated data are available in the replication package.

 All deadlines are "anywhere on Earth" (UTC-12).